Promoting Social Equality and Social Justice: The Role of Government

 For instance, Section 75 of the Northern Ireland Act 1998 requires public authorities to promote equality of opportunity and foster good relations within various communities.
 The government works hand in hand with agencies to ensure these laws are not merely words on paper.
 Compliance with this act has resulted in improved community relations, with reports indicating a reduction in discrimination incidents.

-The justice system is also indispensable in enforcing these laws.
+The justice system also plays an important role in enforcing these laws.
 Ensuring that courts and law enforcement act impartially sends a strong message that social injustices will face consequences.
 This commitment creates an environment where citizens feel safe in reporting injustices and engaging in advocacy.

 Education